tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/set-blob-tier.md

   - zh-tw
 ---
 # Set Blob Tier
 The Set Blob Tier operation sets the tier on a blob.
-The operation is allowed on a page blob in a premium storage account and on a block blob in blob storage accounts(Locally redundant storage only).
+The operation is allowed on a page blob in a premium storage account and on a block blob in a blob storage account (locally redundant storage only).
 A premium page blob's tier determines the allowed size, IOPS, and bandwidth of the blob.
 A block blob's tier determines `Hot`/`Cool`/`Archive` storage type.
-This operation will not update the blob's ETag.
+This operation does not update the blob's ETag.

 Tiers on blob storage accounts are currently in preview.
 For detailed information about block blob level tiering see [Hot, cool and archive storage tiers](https://docs.microsoft.com/en-us/azure/storage/storage-blob-storage-tiers).